 - Appropriate modelling techniques e.g. to increase model flexibility

 - The relevant knowledge of probability and statistics

-Although much can be achieved without the use of external commercial add-ins (i.e. by using only Excel, VBA/macros, or self-made add-ins built with VBA), very often it is more efficient and more transparent to implement the simulation component of the process by using a commercial add-in, such as @RISK®.
-This applies to both training situations, and to consulting engagements.
-Michael is Europe’s most experienced instructor and user of @RISK, having taught over 2000 people in more than 300 seminars since 2004, as well as having done many consulting engagements in that use the software.
-(He can also user other similar add-ins e.g. ModelRisk®, RiskSolver® or CrystalBall®).
+In addition, although much can be achieved by using only Excel with VBA, very often it is more effective to use a commercial add-in, such as @RISK®; typically, this removes the requirement for knowledge of VBA and also allows the creation of more transparent models.
+In fact, Michael Rees is Europe’s most experienced instructor and user of @RISK, having taught over 2000 people in more than 300 seminars since 2004, as well as having done many consulting engagements in that use the software.
+Therefore, most courses also involve the learning of the core components of such packages.

 See a sample course agenda (click on the text once and then scroll to see all pages for the course; use the full screen option if desired as well):AppRiskUncertainty(SimAndTrees)toEcEvalO&G.3Days